zoltan-nz/contacts-app-client/README.md

 * Using `.findAll('contact')` for downloading contacts.
 * Data downloading in the backtround, `model.isUpdating` is `true` until all data downloaded.
 * Update template with showing different message during data download.
 [PR](https://github.com/szines/contacts-app-client/commit/cc4955e8b5be3d90a5686d7dd2931233332b62b3)

+### 18. Move table and table rows in separated components

+* Remove showingPhoneNumber toggle.
+* Create `contact-table` and `contact-row` component and move html and logic there from main contacts template and controller.
+[PR](https://github.com/szines/contacts-app-client/commit/30d7626626f682e48a64c98577cc0c26d332b126)